 Air Freight Forwarding in Lithuania

-Airfreight infrastructure in Lithuania let offer quality service for airlines, freight forwarders and cargo owners.
-There is an effective warehouse and terminal system which assures movements of both import and export as well as transit cargo flows.
+Airfreight infrastructure in Lithuania let offer quality services for airlines, freight forwarders and cargo owners.
+Efficient warehouse and terminal system assure movements of both import and export as well as transit cargo flows.
 The implementation of good electronic terminal system resulted in smooth and effective cargo movements.

 Lithuania has four airports.
 Vilnius international airport (VNO) is the main and biggest airport in Lithuania.
 Vilnius airport occupies an area of 326 ha and has two cargo terminals: BALT-cargo and Litcargus.
 BALT-cargo terminal is handling Finnair (AY), Turkish Airlines (TK), LOT Polish Airlines (LO), Kales Airline Services, EAT, Air China (CA), China Cargo Airlines (CK), Singapore Airlines (SQ), Emirates (EK), Qatar Airways (QR), Norwegian Air Shuttle (DY), Leisure Cargo and Aero Charter (DW).
 Litcargus, an aircraft ground handling company, is handling airlines such as Lufthansa, Austrian Airlines, SAS, Estonian Air, UTair, AirBaltic, Eurolot, Ryanair and others.

 Kaunas airport (KUN) is second largest airport in Lithuania possessing one cargo terminal with a capacity of 110 thousand tons of cargo per year and the warehouse of 3 200m².
-Kaunas airport handles airlines such as Ryanair and Air Baltic, moreover TNT and UPS have their distribution centres there.
+Kaunas airport handles airlines such as Ryanair, Wizzair, LOT, moreover TNT and UPS have their distribution centers there.

 There are also two small regional airports in the West of Lithuania – Palanga (PLQ) and Siauliai (SQQ).
 Scheduled flights from Palanga Airport are operated by airlines airBaltic, Norwegian Air Shuttle, SAS and Rusline.
 Siauliai airport mainly serves as military and civil airport.